marckevinflores/marckevinflores/README.md

 - 🌱 Always eager to learn new things especially in Javascript frameworks and tools
 - 🥅 My goal is to work around such as writing in backend, front-end, and mobile development
-- ⚡ Fun fact: I love to play games and travel
+- ⚡ Fun fact: I love to play games, travel, reading, and watch latest trends
 - 📫 How to reach me **marc@kevinflor.es**

 <!-- <hr/>